 Not every hotel offers one- or two-bedroom suites, so you need to do a little more research.
 We use most of the big sites like Expedia.com, Booking.com, and Hotels.com to get an idea of the hotel options within our price range, then we go directly to the hotel’s website to research room options and availability.

 Apartment rentals are the best option for this.
 They are often cheaper than hotels and offer all of the comforts of home.
 We look for centrally located apartments that provide full kitchens and laundry, which saves us time and money.
-We like to use Airbnb and VRBO.
+We like to use Airbnb.

 Play it safe, make reservations